In Search of Snow Hill

 As a five-course meal was served, the captain allowed himself the merest sip of a 2013 Margaux before approving it for his table.
 Passengers unfamiliar with such formality – including this writer – may have been a little unsure on the etiquette of banqueting in such august company.

 I had little option but to learn quickly, especially when I saw my place name right next to the great man himself.
 Thankfully, I had plenty of Antarctic tales to trade with him, including my near-misses with Snow Hill.
 I told these as colourfully and humbly as I could, but on hearing my stories the captain did a sort of De Niro frown coupled with a gentle nod, which I took to mean he was unimpressed.
 This was of course very annoying.

 But then Captain Marchesseau’s experience dwarves mine in every way.
 He is first and foremost a true man of the sea, having been sailing since he was a teenager.
-Now, at 50, has had just about as varied and dramatic maritime experience as any civilian sailor.
+Now, at 50, he has had just about as varied and dramatic maritime CV as any civilian sailor.